 - You’re using DE on the soil and doing the shake method (shaking the plant to knock off loose bugs into the DE), then sprinkling DE onto the webbing and tops of leaves.

-Keep in mind, DE only takes a few days under normal conditions but can take longer when used on foliage, so only try these methods if you don’t have a more efficient one at hand.
+Keep in mind that DE only takes a few days under normal conditions but can take longer when used on foliage, so only try these methods if you don’t have a more efficient one at hand.